- IRQL_UNEXPECTED_VALUE is a Blue Screen of Death error that will restart your PC in order to prevent damage.

 - Repeat these steps for all devices that you wish to update.

-The safer and easier way to update drivers on a Windows computer is by using an automatic tool such as TweakBit Driver Updater.
-We strongly recommend to not take the risk and to let a professional third-party updater do the job.
+The safer and easier way to update drivers on a Windows computer is by using an automatic tool.
+We strongly recommend you use software with the ability to update, fix, and find missing drivers.

 - Press Windows Key + R and enter msconfig.
 Press Enter or click OK.